qgao233/qgaoMajorKnowledge/chapter8/section6/index.md

 ```
 select * from a left join b on a.id=b.id
 union
-select * from a right join b on a.cid=b.id;
+select * from a right join b on a.id=b.id;
 ```
 ![](media/3.png)
 ```
-select * from a left join b on a.id=b.id where b.cid is null
+select * from a left join b on a.id=b.id where b.id is null
 union
-select * from a right join b on a.cid=b.id where a.id is null;
+select * from a right join b on a.id=b.id where a.id is null;
 ```